4 Ways to Put Spark back in Your Relationship

-Cynthia Bassuk is a Relationship Counselor and owner at Artemis Counseling PC in Chicago.
+Cynthia Bassuk is a Relationship Counselor and owner at Artemis Counseling PC in Northwest Arkansas.
 Cynthia and her staff specialize in helping couples have healthier relationships and offers a wide range of couples counseling services including premarital counseling.
 So without further ado, here is Cynthia’s advice on 4 ways to put spark back in your relationship…

 Do you remember what it felt like when you first fell in love with your partner?
 You couldn’t sleep, you couldn’t eat and all you could do was think about them?
 Chances are you don’t feel that way anymore.
 Sure your love has grown deeper and more secure, but there isn’t that excitement like you felt in the beginning.

 Well, I have good news for you!
 That rush in the beginning stages is caused by hormones and neurotransmitters firing in your brain.
 They are responding to the excitement of something new, different and novel.
 So, to put spark those feelings again. we can fake it by doing exciting, new, and novel things with our partners.
 Here are just a few ideas to help you put that spark back into your relationship:

 1. Do something new together: Is there a new cuisine or restaurant that is all the rage that you two have never tried before?
 Make a reservation.
 New neighborhood or city you and your partner have never been to?
 Book a trip.
 Do you both love improv?
 Take a class.
 The goal is to get you two out of your comfort zone to feel the thrill of experiencing something different.